Can You Get a Job in Switzerland If You Only Speak English?

 Each level takes about 100-200 hours to reach, although it depends on your aptitude, understanding of language structure, and other languages you already speak.
 At each level, you can take a test to prove your competency.

-Swiss employers sometimes require a B1 or B2 level, especially if you’ll be communicating with team members in the local language.
-For customer-facing roles, a C1 level might be more appropriate.
+Swiss employers often require a B1 or B2 level, especially if you’ll be communicating with team members in the local language.
+For customer-facing roles, a C1 level might be necessary.

 Best Switzerland Expat Jobs for English Speakers

-You can still get a job in Switzerland if you don’t speak intermediate German, French, or Italian but work in an international or English-centric industry.
+Learning German, French, or Italian at B1 or B2 level isn’t strictly necessary.
+You can still get a job if you only speak English in Switzerland, as long as you work in an international or English-centric industry.
 IT is a good example because many multinational tech companies have their headquarters or a satellite office in Switzerland.
 English is often the primary language in big organisations, even if the offices are located in a German or French-speaking area.

 Other good options are finance and hospitality/tourism.
 Switzerland is also the European home of several intergovernmental organisations, such as the UN, CERN and the WHO.
 Jobs within these organisations are often English-speaking.